NangoHQ/nango/README.md

 }
 ```

-The `config` property relates to how Pizzly manages the OAuth dance.
-While the `request` property handles how the proxy service perfoms the requests.
-Learn more about how to create a full configuration file, in [the configuration reference](https://github.com/Bearer/Pizzly/wiki/TODO).
+Learn how to add a new API by creating a new configuration file, [in this step-by-step guide](https://github.com/Bearer/Pizzly/wiki/TODO).

 ## License